TOLULOPE0407/LITA_CLASS_DOCUMENTATION/README.md

 ---
 ### Project Title: Data Analysis Class Project.
 ---
 ### Project Overview: This project is to give an insight to all my learnigs during the class activities in the Ladies In Tech Africa data analysis class.
-By using three major tools and data provide by the facilitators.
+By using three major tools(EXCEL,SQL AND POWER BI) and data provide by the facilitators.
 ---
 ### Data sources: Data used in this class were majorly provided
 ---